This is not an explanation of the blockchain, or is it?

 - the original message (not hashed)

 - the signature is decrypted with the public key and reveals the hash of the message and the sender.

-- the message (not the hashed one) is hashed and the hash is compared with the hash that came out of the decryption of the signature.
-If they are the same you know that the message hasn’t been altered
+- the message (not the hashed one) is hashed and the hash is compared with the hash that came out of the signature's decryption.
+If they are the same, you know that the message hasn’t been altered

-If the transaction is valid, your funds are checked and when you have enough funds the transaction is added to a pool of transactions.
-Transactions out of the pool will be added to the next block in the blockchain.
+If the transaction is valid, your funds are checked, and when you have enough funds, the transaction is added to a pool of transactions.
+Transactions out of the pool will be added to the blockchain's next block.

 Building a block

 So your transaction is now waiting to be added to a block.
-The messages tell which bitcoins have to be transferred from one address to another address.
+The messages tell which bitcoins have to be transferred from one address to another.
 Miners (computers running blockchain software to add blocks to the blockchain) take two messages and make a hash out of them.
 Then they take another two messages and hash them too.
-Out of these two hashes a new hash is generated, and so on.
-A, so called, Merkle Tree is made out of all the transactions (see image).
-So at the end there is only one hash: the root hash.
+Out of these two hashes, a new hash is generated, and so on.
+Merkle Tree is made out of all the transactions (see image).
+So, in the end, there is only one hash: the root hash.